Non-essential businesses adjust to new normal amid COVID-19 outbreak

 RELATED: Local restaurants suffer as dine-in ban takes effect to curb COVID-19

-"It's so hard to be surrounded by kids, and energy and fun all day long and then to go cold turkey and not see anybody at all," Jennifer Reimer said. "...has just been a crazy change."
+"It's so hard to be surrounded by kids, and energy and fun all day long and then to go cold turkey and not see anybody at all," Jennifer Reimer said. " It has just been a crazy change."

 "We hate to say the word cancel, so we're just pushing it back and trying to postpone everything," Reimer said.